Benardrick McKinney: 2020

 On October 13, 2020, McKinney was placed on season-ending injured reserve with a shoulder injury.

 Miami Dolphins

 On March 17, 2021, McKinney and a 2021 seventh-round pick was traded to the Dolphins in exchange for defensive end Shaq Lawson and a 2021 sixth-round pick.
 He was released before the season on August 31.

 New York Giants

 On October 19, 2021, McKinney was signed to the practice squad of the New York Giants.
 On October 23, McKinney was elevated from the practice to the active roster for week 7 game against the Carolina Panthers On November 1, McKinney was elevated from the practice squad for the second time of the season for week 8 game against the Kansas City Chiefs.
-On November 4, McKinney was activated off the practice squad as a COVID-19 replacement and reverted back to the practice squad four days later.
+On November 4, McKinney was activated off the practice squad as a COVID-19 replacement and reverted to the practice squad four days later.
 On November 17, McKinney was signed to the active roster.